-- Appleton Thorn Primary Academy - Great Sankey Primary academy - Meadowside Community Primary and Nursery Academy - Penketh South Primary Academy - 1.
-Child in Care (looked after children) and previously looked after children including those previously in state care outside of England. - 2.
-Siblings (pupils with elder brothers or sisters already attending the preferred academy and expected to continue at the academy in the following academy year).
-This includes full, half or step-brothers and sisters and foster brothers and sisters who are living at the same address as part of the same family unit) - 3.
-Children who attend the nursery attached to the academy for a minimum of 15 hours per week (where relevant). - 4.
-Pupils for whom advice from a medical practitioner or psychologist has been provided by the parents/carers at the time of application in support of admission to a particular academy, which, in the Admissions Authority's view, justifies admission to the preferred academy.
-The Admissions Authority, if it is considered appropriate, will seek the views of the school medical officer or educational psychologist in the event of parents requesting admission on medical or psychological grounds.
+- 1. Child in Care (looked after children) and previously looked after children including those previously in state care outside of England\. - 2.
+Children who attend Cobbs Infant School. - 3.
+Siblings (pupils with elder brothers or sisters already attending the preferred academy and expected to continue at the academy in the following school year).
+This includes full, half or step-brothers and sisters and foster brothers and sisters who are living at the same address as part of the same family unit) - 4.
+Pupils for whom advice from a medical practitioner or psychologist has been provided by the parents/carers at the time of application in support of admission to a particular academy, which, in the Admission Authority's view, justifies admission to the preferred academy.
+The Admissions Authority if it is considered appropriate, will seek the views of the school medical officer or educational psychologist in the event of parents requesting admission on medical or psychological grounds.